Jun-Pu/PUENet/README.md

 # Implementation

 The codes are available at:

-The datasets can be downloaded at:
+The training and testing datasets can be downloaded at [COD10K-train] and [COD10K-test + CAMO-test + CHAMELEON], respectively.

-The results of our PUENet are available at:
+The results of our PUENet are available at [PUENet-results].